mjdominus/gi/NOTES.md

 There is always a headref unless you *explicitly* use `gi-detach`.

+Perhaps `gi-commit` should fail if the head is detached?
+But then how would you get your working tree changes onto the branch where you want them?
+This is incompatible with your idea under “Dirty working tree” below.

 ## Rejected PUSH

-I think this is unavoidable complexity and that git's treatment of this is correct.
+I think this is *unavoidable complexity* and that git's treatment of this is correct.
 Beginners will have to deal with it.
 But think about it anyway; maybe there's some way we can clean it up.